hyoo-ru/mam_mol/readme.md

 	< button2
  ```

-Or the same through TypeScript:
+Or the same code through TypeScript would be:

  ```typescript
  new $mol_viewer().setup( obj => {
  	obj.childs = ()=> [ this.button1() , this.button2() ]
  } )
  ```
-In both variants a compiler verify existing of property and signature of it.
+In both variants the compiler would verify existence of the property and accordance of the signature.
-In normal mode working with properties of object is not required, therefore all defining properties
+In normal mode you don't need to work with fields of the object directly, so all definable properties
 are public and can be safely overloaded.

 ## Lazyness